samsquire/dream-programming-language/README.md

 collection[key].append(item)
 ```

 How many times have you written code that initializes something if it has not been created?
 How many times have you had to create empty data structures (such as nested lists) in the right shape to receive data?
+In other words, the "null" case.

 Programs can get into strange states that were not expected and not designed.

-Shouldn't the various states that a system can get into be well tested?
+Imagine you're configuring RabbitMQ, a message queue and you need to set up the exchanges, and routing keys.
+What if a proportion of things were uninitialized?
+What if things are partially initialized?

 FoundationDB does good work with deterministic testing.
 TLA+ can do state space testing.

 This idea is that every thing has a standard lifecycle and the happy path of a system is the transition through these lifecycles only.
 If we attempt something and it fails, it might be stateful.
 How do we recover?

-**Devops work and package work is mainly just rerunning things with a fix until it works.
-Trial and error.
-This is very slow and tedious.**
+## Interlocking clocks

 Now imagine a series of clocks, where each clock position represents a state for that thing.
 As a program progresses, each hand moves between states around the clock face.
 Each relationship between each clock is defined by how the code reacts to a given state and decides to do something.

 ![circles](circles.png)

+Each data collection is in a state for a key.

 Here's a list of steps: